Nut Allergy Information

 Your teacher will have a more inclusive list.
 Please check with your teacher for other specific requirements or restrictions for their classroom.
 Ex: candy and popsicles are not considered a healthy snack for class snack time, just parties and special events like birthday or holiday parties.

-Thank you for your consideration and support in keeping the food-allergic child safe from having a life threatening allergic reaction at school.
+Thank you for your consideration and support in keeping all food-allergic children safe from having a life threatening allergic reaction at school.

 Resources:SnackSafely.com, The Food Allergy & Anaphylaxis Network